JardaniWorld/alx-low_level_programming/0x12-singly_linked_lists/README.md

-Tshis code adds a new node to the beginning of a linked list
+This code adds a node at the end of a linked list